Agents

 5. Load `GET /v1/openapi.json` so the agent has exact request and response schemas.

-6. Create or provide a workspace API key only after the agent knows what it needs to do.
+6. Create or provide a workspace API key only after the agent knows what action it needs to perform.

 7. Call `GET /v1/capabilities` with that key to confirm workspace-specific access.